Current as of July 2021

 We understand the anxiety that comes from the unknown, and there are still many unknowns about coronavirus.
 Please see below for FAQ’s to help answer your questions.
 Our staff is here to assist you during this time for your academic and personal well-being.

-However, you may enroll in a spring 2021 or summer 2021 program without an I-20.
+However, you may enroll in a summer 2021 program without an I-20.
 You can study with us remotely from your home country and still receive top-rated instruction and opportunities to meet students from many different countries.
 Studying remotely offers most of the same services as our on-campus programs including advising, activities and events, conversation partners, and other valuable resources from our friendly and knowledgeable DCE team.

 If you have any questions regarding your application, please contact us at email@example.com or +1 (949) 824-5991.
 We are happy to assist you.